agx540/AngularPlayground/Angular.md

 > ng g p \<name of pipe>

+### Pure pipe

+>@pipe\
+>{
+>>name: nameOfPipe,\
+>>pure: false; //default value is true
+>}

+When true, the pipe is pure, meaning that the transform() method is invoked only when its input arguments change.
+Pipes are pure by default.

+If the pipe has internal state (that is, the result depends on state other than its arguments), set pure to false.
+In this case, the pipe is invoked on each change-detection cycle, even if the arguments have not changed.

 ### Create your own pipe

 see folder "17 - pipes-final"

+### async pipe

+Use async pipe on promise and oberservables.

 ## 18 Making Http Requests